Blue Valley is proud of the continued academic achievement of our students.

-2014 graduates recorded the highest composite SAT score in district history and continued to exceed state and national averages.
-Students scored on average 1864 on the test that measures math, verbal and writing skills.
-In Kansas, the average is 1753 and nationwide the average is 1497, out of a possible 2400.
+2016 Blue Valley graduates recorded the top SAT score in district history and continued to exceed state and national averages.
+Students scored on average 1938 on the test that measures math, verbal and writing skills.
+In Kansas the average is 1769 and nationwide the average is 1484 out of a possible 2400.
 The College Board, which administers the SAT, changed the format of the test earlier in the year.
 The redesigned exam is not reflected in the scores as most students took the older version of the exam.
 Each year, updated district SAT data becomes available in the fall.

 ASSESSMENTS IN BLUE VALLEY

-Blue Valley students in grades 3-8, 10 and 11 will participate in the Kansas State Assessment program in the areas of reading, math, social studies and/or science in the 2014-2015 school year (areas tested vary by grade level).
-Students in grades 3-8 and 11 will also complete a multi-disciplinary performance task for the first time in the 2014-2015 school year.
-Students will read a variety of material and then complete an on-demand writing task in response to the texts.
+Blue Valley students in grades 3-8, 10 and 11 will participate in the Kansas Assessment Program (known as KAP) in the areas of reading, math, social studies and/or science (areas tested vary by grade level).
+These assessments occur during the spring semester.
+Find information about the Kansas assessments in the parent guide.

 Blue Valley students participate in multiple assessment programs that provide benchmarks for national level performance.

 The OECD Test for Schools, based on PISA, has been administered in Blue Valley since it was first offered (2012-13).
 In that short time, average scores have already increased, placing Blue Valley among the top international scorers.
-In two of three subject areas (reading and mathematics), Blue Valley reached its goal of "beating Finland."
+The next administration of this assessment in Blue Valley will be in the 2018-2019 school year.
 The detailed data from the testing company provides powerful instructional information for both middle and high schools.
 Learn more about the OECD Test for Schools here.

 The National Student Clearinghouse provides information about Blue Valley graduates.
 The percentages of Blue Valley students enrolling, remaining and graduating from college continue to be well above the national average.
-This college-readiness data is complemented by the high percentage of students who participate in college-credit bearing courses during their experience at a Blue Valley high school (91.4 percent in 2014).
+This college-readiness data is complemented by the high percentage of students who participate in college-credit bearing courses during their experience at the various Blue Valley high schools.